 Currently, the only suppression agreement with the military in Alaska is the memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Alaska (USAG AK) which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+For clarification, the USFWS-U.S. Air Force (USAF) program has no suppression or fiscal role on their bases.
+They may be requested by protecting agencies with an appropriate fire code.
+The protection agency requesting is fiscally responsible for these charges.
 There are no reimbursable arrangements in place for other federal and military lands in Alaska.
 Agencies taking action on fires in these areas are responsible for their own costs.